Molacounsel/yolo/README.md

 3. Used Services for external exposure of the pods.

 ### 2. Method of Exposure
-1. Used the LoadBalancer service in frontend-service.yaml to facilitate frontend exposure to the internet
+Used the LoadBalancer service in frontend-service.yaml to facilitate frontend exposure to the internet.

-2.
+### 3. Use of Persistent Storage
+1. Used PersistentVolume and PersistentVolumeClaim for MongoDB to ensure that when a database pod is deleted, the cart data remains intact.
+2. To verify persistent storage, I simply added a test item into MongoDB and then deleted the pod.
+The pod was then recreated with all its (previous) data, confirming persistent data storage.
+3. It is important to note, however, that while the backend persists, the same is not true for the frontend.
+This means that when someone adds a product to the cart, the added item will not be stored.
+The issue seems to result from improper integration between the UI and the database, which I'm still working tirelessly to debug.